 The matching

-Willie Daly provides his love-matching consultations from a seat at the Matchmaker Bar and there’s live music by top performers such as Pat Dowling and the Moynihan Brothers.
-The Ritz, the Royal Spa and the Spa Wells Heritage Centre all host events including DJs, country music and lively entertainment for all ages.
+Willie Daly provides his love-matching consultations from a seat at the Matchmaker Bar and there’s live music by top performers (the likes of Pat Dowling and the Moynihan Brothers have performed over the years).

 Things to do near Lisdoonvarna while you’re there

-One of the beauties of Lisdoonvarna is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Lisdoonvarna is that it’s a short spin away from many of the best things to do in Clare.

 Below, you’ll find a handful of things to see and do a stone’s throw from Lisdoonvarna, from hikes and walks to caves, towns and much more.